How to Write a MUN Position Paper

 Position Papers No One Will Read

-Here are a few tells to look out for to know that your Position Papers likely won’t be read:
+Here are a few things to look out for to know your Position Papers likely won’t be read:

 -When Chairs are not required to send you feedback on the Position Paper